arrivage/issues-to-spreadsheets/README.md

 To use this script you must :

-rewrite git_secret with your own git credentials
+- rewrite git_secret with your own git credentials

+# Enabling Google API

 Enable Google SpreadSheet api ( an error link will appear, you'll just need to click on it to go to the right page)

+- Download Api Key as client_secret

-If your project is not verified you may have to bypass the
+If your project is not verified you may have to bypass the autorisation

 ##########